MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 \subsubsection{ResNet-50 compression}

 We compress the ResNet-50 architecture, and compare our MGIC approach with other methods.
-As the goal of this experiment is to compress a standard ResNet-50 \cite{he2016deep}, we follow the exact architecture of the latter, only replacing each ResNet block layer by an MGIC-ResNet block, denoted as MGIC$(\cdot)$, as depicted in Tab. \ref{tab:mgicresnet}.
-The results are reported in Table \ref{tab:ClassificationImageNet}, where we propose three variants of our MGIC-ResNet-50 network, differing in the $s_g$ and $s_c$ parameters.
+As the goal of this experiment is to compress a standard ResNet-50 \cite{he2016deep}, we follow the exact architecture of the latter, which includes input feature maps of widths of 256, 512, 1024 and 2048 channels.
+We only replace each ResNet block layer by an MGIC-ResNet block, denoted as MGIC$(\cdot)$, as depicted in Tab. \ref{tab:mgicresnet}.
+The results are reported in Table \ref{tab:ClassificationImageNet}, where we propose three variants of our MGIC-ResNet-50 network, differing in the $s_g$ parameter.
+For $s_c$ we chose 64, which lead to three to five levels in our MGIC blocks throughout the network.
 Our results outperform the rest of the considered methods, and our network with $s_g=64 , \ s_c=64$ also outperforms ResNeXt-50 \cite{xie2017aggregated} ($25.0$M parameters, $4.2$B FLOPs, $77.8\%$ top-1 accuracy), which is not shown in the table because the ResNeXt architecture utilizes more channels than ResNet-50 and therefore is not directly comparable.